IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/dashboard/README.md

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/homepage.png)

-If we click on *Temperature* we will see the **temperature values received during the last hour from all environmental station**:
+If we click on *Temperature* we will see the **temperature values received during the last hour from all environmental stations**:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/temperature_last_hour.png)